rkuo/NetworkOS/apache/apachecon2016/OSCON2016a.md

 # OSCON 2016
-Richard Kuo, 20160516 in OSCON 2016, at Austin
+Richard Kuo, 20160516 in OSCON 2016, at Austin TX

 ## Reactive System Design
 Hands on with Akka and Java/Scala
 Duncan K. DeVore from [Lightbend][1] formally Typesafe,

-internal download server http:172.16.0.20 and code is hosted on github.org/ironfish [presentation slide][2], a [2-days workshop was presented in OSCON2015][3]
+internal download server http:172.16.0.20 and code is hosted on github.org/ironfish
+[presentation slide][2], a [2-days workshop was presented in OSCON2015][3]

 ### what is Reactive?
 * distribute system
-* [peppered moth][4]->moth's programming <- environment changes which demand adjustment
+* [peppered moth][4]->moth's programming <- environment changes which demand adjustment.
+This is same as "Survival of the fittest".
 * point2point, fire and forget, be able to react to environment changes on-the-fly -> react to load, to failure, to users, **Reactive Application**
 * www.reactive manifesto.org,
 * Principles